aptos-labs/move-vscode-extension/README.md

 * Add "item is private" clarification to the "unresolved reference" diagnostic.
 * Unused imports (with quickfix).
 * Global auto-completion (auto-import).

+## Acknowledgements
+This project is inspired by [rust-analyzer](https://github.com/rust-lang/rust-analyzer).

+Portions of the code in this project are derived from rust-analyzer and are used under the terms of the Apache License, Version 2.0.

+We thank the rust-analyzer contributors for their work and inspiration.